Gold hat: Calendars

-The table can be used in the same way as the original Golden Hats may have been.
+The table can be used in the same way as the original gold hats may have been.
 To determine the number of days in a specific time period (yellow fields), the values of the coloured fields above are added, reaching an intermediate sum.
 If any of the red intercalary zones are included, their sum has to be subtracted.
 This allows the calculation of 12, 24, 36, 48, 54, and 57 synodic months in the lunar system and of 12, 18, 24, 36, 48, 54, and 57 solar months (i.e. twelfths of a tropical year).

 (For example: To determine a 54 month cycle in the lunar system, the numerical values of the green or blue zones 3 to 21 are added, reaching a sum of 1,739 days.
 From this, the values of the red 'intercalary' fields 5, 16, and 17 are subtracted, The result is 1739 - 142 = 1597 days, or 54 synodic months of 29.5305 days each.)

 The overall discrepancy of 2 days to the astronomically accurate value is probably the result of a slight imprecision in the Bronze Age observation of synodic and solar month.

 Similar symbols are found on the gold bowls of the Eberswalde hoard.
 According to the Neues Museum, Berlin: “Gold vessels in the Eberswalde hoard bear sun and circular symbols like those on the Berlin gold hat.
 Some of these contain calendrical information as well."